nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 This will bring up all your tasks in a list which is sorted accordingly to the time that the task will be starting. <br>

 Listing tasks due before a specific date. <br>
-Format: `list d/[DATE]`
+Format: `list DATE`

 By keying in the following, it will display a list of the tasks due before the input date in the task manager.

 > list d/[DATE]

 > acceptable formats of DATE input:
->     today/tomorrow
+>     today/tomorrow/tmr
 >     this/next + MON/TUE/WED/THU/FRI/SAT/SUN
->     DD/MM/[YYYY]: YYYY refers to the year but it is optional, MM refers to month and DD refers to the  coming date in the most recent year
+>     next month, week, year

 Examples:
-* `list d/tomorrow` shows every task from now to the end of tomorrow
+* `list tomorrow` shows every task from now to the end of tomorrow
-* `list d/01/01/2017` shows every task from now till the end of 1st January 2017
+* `list 1st Jan` shows every task from now till the end of 1st January 2017

 Listing tasks with a certain importance. <br>
 Format: `list i/[IMPORTANT]`